M0TH-SH/CTFNote/INSTALLATION.md

 # CTFNote Coolify Installation Guide

 This guide provides comprehensive instructions to deploy CTFNote using Coolify.
+This project is realized by **Team M0TH.SH**.

 ## Prerequisites